Looking to travel to Shetland?

 Parts of the hotel date back to the 1500s and the building has a very interesting history.
 Over the years the building has been extended which means there are little corridors and corners in the hotel.

 The ground floor is where the restaurant is.
-This has a great choice with lots of local produce.
+This is a great choice with lots of local produce.
 The portions are very generous and there are choices of sides for each dish as well.
 The wine selection is great too.

 Breakfast has hot items to order with a small cold buffet.